shonenjunk-meta/shonenjunk-meta.github.io/README.md

     },
     "trait_count": 6,       // trait count filter can have value of 6-10
-    "whitelist": [],        // skips all the rules and includes the token ids in this list "blacklist": []        // skips all the rules and excludes the token ids in this list }
+    "whitelist": [],        // skips all the rules and includes the token ids in this list "blacklist": [],        // skips all the rules and excludes the token ids in this list "sort": "backdrop-color" // custom sorting else defaults to rank sorting }
 ```
 3. Ensure the JSON file is valid using https://jsonlint.com/